MayankPandey11/EduVerse/README.md

 ## Usage

 Once Eduverse is set up, you can access the website by opening it in your web browser.
-Use the website [provide instructions or guidance on how users can interact with the website].

 ## Features